Current Graduate StudentsFor departmental alumni click here

 |Elizabeth received her B.A. in Art History from Bard College in 2005.
 Her primary interest is in Contemporary Native American and Chicano art, with a focus on cross-cultural representations and appropriation.
 She has worked on traditional New Mexican "folkart", lowrider art, and other non-art art practices.
 Before starting at USC she was the co-founder and director of an alternative, collective art space (A.D.
 Collective) in Santa Fe, NM.|

 Ambra Spinelli is a Ph.D.
-Candidate in Art History at USC with a major in ancient Roman Art and Archaeology.
-Her dissertation “The Tablinum: a Space for Private and Public Rituals in the Roman House” offers the first comprehensive analysis of the history, functions, forms, and cultural experience of one of the most important rooms of the ancient Roman house, the tablinum, with special reference to the cities of Pompeii, Herculaneum, and other locales on the Bay of Naples.
-In 2005, she received her BA in Classics from the Università di Bologna.
+Candidate in the Art History with a major in ancient Roman Art and Archaeology at USC.
+Her dissertation “The Tablinum: A Space and Stage for Private and Public Rituals in the Houses of Pompeii and Herculaneum” offers the first comprehensive analysis of the history, forms, structural features, as well as possible activities and cultural experience of one of the most important rooms of the ancient Roman house, the tablinum, with central focus on the cities of Pompeii and Herculaneum.
+Ambra received her B.A. in Classics and her M.A. in Archaeology and Cultures of the Ancient World (summa cum laude) from the Università di Bologna-Alma Mater Studiorum.
+Particularly noteworthy was her M.A. thesis concerning the preparation of a Museum of Antiquities inside the Department of Archaeology, Università di Bologna.
 Ambra has participated in several archaeological excavations and research projects involving Etruscan, Roman, and Medieval sites in Italy, such as Marzabotto, Bologna, Herculaneum, Pompeii, Acquaviva Picena, and Albinia.
 She attended SOMA 2007: XI International Symposium on Mediterranean Archaeology in Istanbul, with a published paper titled: "Underwater Archaeology in Italy: the Park of Baia (Naples)."
-Particularly noteworthy was her M.A. thesis in Archaeology in 2008 (from the Università di Bologna) concerning the preparation of a Museum of Antiquities inside the Department of Archaeology, Università di Bologna.
 Ambra served as Antiquities Department Graduate Intern in 2009-2010 at the J. Paul Getty Villa, Los Angeles.
-She also collaborated with the J. Paul Getty Villa in the 2012 show "The Last Days of Pompeii," and she served as Graduate Student Intern in 2014-2015 in the Antiquities Department at the J. Paul Getty Villa, where she has worked on the Getty Center exhibition “Power and Pathos: Bronze Sculpture of the Hellenistic World” and was Co-Organizer of the 19th International Congress on Ancient Bronze (held at the Getty Center and Villa on October 13-17, 2015).
-Ambra has been working since 2011 as Assistant to the Director and Project Archivist in the "PARP:PS - Pompeii Archaeological Research Project: Porta Stabia," led by the University of Cincinnati, and at the joint Annual Meetings of the Archaeological Institute of America (AIA) and the Society for the Classical Studies (SCS) in Seattle in 2013, she presented a poster titled "Disinterring a Pompeian Middle-Class Neighborhood" on her archival research and was awarded "Best Poster Award."
-Ambra presented her last research "The Getty Cybele: A Portrait of Feminine Virtues" at the 2014 Archaeological Institute of America - Annual Meeting in Chicago, at the J. Paul Getty Villa, and at USC.
+She also collaborated with the J. Paul Getty Villa in the 2012 exhibition "The Last Days of Pompeii," and she served as Graduate Student Intern in 2014-2015 in the Antiquities Department at the J. Paul Getty Villa, where she has worked on the exhibition “Power and Pathos: Bronze Sculpture of the Hellenistic World” and was Co-Organizer of the XIX International Congress on Ancient Bronzes (held at the Getty Center and Getty Villa on October 13-17, 2015).
+Ambra has been working since 2011 as Assistant to the Director and Project Archivist in the "PARP:PS - Pompeii Archaeological Research Project: Porta Stabia," led by the University of Cincinnati, and at the 2013 Annual Meeting of the Archaeological Institute of America in Seattle, she presented a poster titled "Disinterring a Pompeian Middle-Class Neighborhood" on her archival research and was awarded "Best Poster Award."
 She has been also invited to deliver several special talks on the 2014 "Pompeii" exhibition at the California Science Center for the LA local society of the Archaeological Institute of America, California Classical Association, and Patrons of the Italian Culture.
-In October 2015, she was invited to deliver a lecture: “Reading Pompeii in the Modern Ear: the History of its Excavations and the Pompeii Archaeological Research Project: Porta Stabia” for the Patrons of the Italian Culture at the University of Pepperdine, Los Angeles.
-Presently, she is an USC Andrew Mellon Ph.D.
-Fellow in Digital Humanities (2015-2017).
+In October 2015, she was invited to deliver a lecture: “Reading Pompeii in the Modern Era: the History of its Excavations and the Pompeii Archaeological Research Project: Porta Stabia” for the Patrons of the Italian Culture at the University of Pepperdine, Los Angeles.
+More recently, she presented part of her dissertation project on the tablina in the houses of Pompeii and Herculaneum at the 2016 Annual Meeting of the Archaeological Institute of America in San Francisco.
+In 2015, Ambra has been awarded a two year USC Andrew Mellon Ph.D.
+Fellowship in Digital Humanities to work on her dissertation.